-REQUIREMENTS.
 Requirements for the degree or diploma will vary according to the curriculum.
-The student should refer to the required courses in the catalog which apply to his program so that he can ascertain the course requirements for graduation.
+Students should refer to the required courses in the catalog which apply to their programs so that they can ascertain the course requirements for graduation.

 In the case of students transferring into Isothermal Community College, at least half of the credits required for graduation must be earned at Isothermal Community College or a member institution within the North Carolina System of Community Colleges.